 An experienced GAPS Practitioner or Coach will have ways to help you explain GAPS to your family, suggestions for making it easier to socialize and travel while on GAPS, and can help you sift through all those Facebook rumors to figure out what can really work for you.
 They may have you take tests and their specialized training can help make GAPS much simpler by customizing food, supplements, and detoxification recommendations to your test results and history.
 Beyond GAPS Practitioners, having your doctor understand GAPS (and agree that it’s helpful) can ease your nerves.

 Consider switching to another healthcare practitioner if yours says that GAPS is too hard, you should follow XYZ other plan that they can make money from, or who don’t understand basic nutrition like how natural fats are healing for your body.

-People who have great support also report greater success with GAPS and find it a lot easier to adapt to and stick with.
+People who have great support report greater success with GAPS and find it a lot easier to adapt to and stick with.